Kyson/AndroidGodEye/README.md

 2. Debug Monitor provide a panel to show these performance datas.
 3. Toolbox make developers easy to use this library.

-Currently, AndroidGodEye prodive 11 modules, such as cpu, heap, block, leak memory and so on.
+AndroidGodEye prodive several modules, such as cpu, heap, block, leak memory and so on.

 ## Quickstart